tkaagent/agentic-ai-workshop/uc4-isis/README.md

 ## Summary

-After deploying an **ISIS-enabled** topology, users execute multiple provisioning scripts mimicking real NOC operations—user management, syslog configuration, ISIS changes, and interface descriptions.
-One script intentionally introduces a network-breaking change.
-The AI agent then performs a Configuration Blame Analysis, systematically tracing every configuration line back to its specific commit, author, and timestamp to identify who made the problematic change.
+In a simulated NOC workflow, an **ISIS-enabled** topology undergoes routine automation tasks during a maintenance window (e.g. user provisioning, syslog setup, and interface updates...).
+One maintenance script, trying to isolate a network from the routing accidentally breaks ISIS.
+The agentic AI autonomously investigates, performing a **Configuration Blame Analysis** that pinpoints the root cause (RCA) and identifies **who** made the change, **when**, **where** and **why**.

 ## Steps